SelfCareMap

 Tips for Getting the Most from Your Massage

 To maximize the benefits, prepare yourself properly.
-Avoid eating a large meal right before your appointment, stay hydrated throughout the day, and wear comfortable clothing since you'll change into massage attire.
+Avoid eating a large meal right before your appointment, as lying face down on a massage table with a full stomach can cause discomfort.
+Stay hydrated throughout the day, as water helps keep your muscles supple and more responsive to the therapist's pressure.
+Wear comfortable clothing since you will change into massage attire or undress for the session.
 After your session, drink extra water to help flush out metabolic waste that deep tissue work releases from your muscles.

 Avoid strenuous activity for 24 hours after your massage to let your body fully recover.
-Some people find that gentle stretching, walking, or a warm bath helps ease any post-massage soreness.
+Engaging in a heavy gym workout immediately after a deep tissue session can lead to excessive soreness or muscle strain.
+Some people find that gentle stretching, walking, or a warm bath with Epsom salts helps ease any post massage soreness and promotes continued relaxation.

-Consider timing your massage for when you can rest afterward, not when you're rushing into a busy workday.
+Consider timing your massage for when you can rest afterward, not when you are rushing into a busy workday.
 This allows your nervous system to stay in the calm state the massage creates.
+If you can, schedule your appointment in the evening or on a weekend so you can sleep deeply, which is when the most significant muscle repair occurs.

 Finding Your Perfect Deep Tissue Massage